moises-dias/python-sql-test/README.md

 ### Implementation Details

 The code is very straightforward, given the required tasks (loading a JSON, creating a database, storing the data, and printing a result).
 However, I would like to highlight some decisions I made while creating the code:

+- The code can handle multiple JSON files ensuring that duplicate entries are not inserted.
+This scenario is useful when the tables already exist and contain data, and there is a need to query the dimensions to retrieve their primary keys for inserting data into the fact table.

 - I chose to create a function to check the JSON structure, to assert that it has all the necessary fields, otherwise, an unstructured JSON could create inconsistencies in the tables or errors during the execution.